-As the recruiting coordinator, Confer has played an integral role in bringing the three highest-ranked signing classes in UGA history to Athens.
-The 2006 class was ranked No. 8, the 2007 group was rated No. 14 and the 2008 class earned a No. 15 ranking.
-The Georgia program has been successful in keeping the best in-state talent at UGA, as six of the 14 members of the 2010 freshman class hailed from the Peach State.
+As the recruiting coordinator, Confer has played an integral role in bringing highly-ranked signing classes to UGA each year.
+The 2006 class was ranked No. 8, the 2007 group was rated No. 14, the 2008 class earned a No. 15 ranking, and the most recent group of 2013 commits was ranked No. 12.
+The Georgia program has also been successful in keeping the best in-state talent at UGA, as eight of the 14 members of the 2013 freshman class hail from the Peach State.

 Confer's work with the Georgia attack helped the Bulldogs outscore the opposition by a tally of 37-19 in 2010, while rookie Alexa Newfield earned first-team All-SEC honors and was ranked in the top-5 in several SEC offensive categories.
 In 2011, Confer's work with the attackers helped UGA again outscore its opposition 39-28, including a 20-10 mark in overtime, while Newfield emerged as the SEC's most threatening goal-scorer leading the league in nearly every offensive category while breaking the Georgia record for shots (102) and points (40).